antiprism/mpd_oled_dev/doc/install_volumio3_source.md

 The I2C bus speed on your system may be too slow for a reasonable screen refresh.
-Set a higher bus speed by adding the line `dtparam=i2c_arm_baudrate=400000` to /boot/userconfig.txt (or use /boot/config.txt for Volumio versions before 2.673), or try a higher value for a higher screen refresh (I use 800000 with a 25 FPS screen refresh)
+Set a higher bus speed by adding the line `dtparam=i2c_arm_baudrate=400000` to /boot/userconfig.txt, or try a higher value for a higher screen refresh (I use 800000 with a 25 FPS screen refresh)
 ```
 sudo nano /boot/userconfig.txt
 ```